Poornimathakur189/Bitcoin-Price-Prediction/README.md

 - `outputs/metrics.txt`: ROC-AUC (train/valid) and class balance

 ## Credits
-This codebase follows the outline you provided and is productionized for GitHub.
+This codebase follows the outline you provided and is productionized for GitHub file.